opencanarias/taple-docsite/docs/discover/schemas.md

+---
+description: Definition of the data structures that model the state of subjects
+---

 # Schemas

 In **TAPLE** each subject stores a microledger and a [state](./subjects.md#subject-state).
 The state is the representation of the information stored by a subject at a given instant, usually the current moment.
 The structure of this state is defined by a schema, which is nothing more than a set of rules that allow to define this structure, and therefore, to validate it.